Sadao Hasegawa: Biography

 Hasegawa cited Go Mishima and Tom of Finland among his influences, calling the former "a master illustrator of the male physique" in an obituary written in 1989 for Barazoku.
 His early works, directly inspired by Tom of Finland, reflected European art styles.
 Beginning in the late 1980s, Hasegawa began making regular trips to Bali and Thailand, resulting in a greater focus on Asian iconography and mythology in his art.

-On November 20, 1999, Hasegawa committed suicide by hanging at a hotel room in Bangkok, Thailand.
+On November 20, 1999, Hasegawa killed himself by hanging in Bangkok, Thailand.
 His artwork was initially disposed of by his family, though it was recovered upon their discovery of a note – alongside a portrait of Yukio Mishima painted on a stone – granting ownership of his works to Gallery Naruyama in Tokyo.
 Six unseen paintings were discovered among Hasegawa's estate, which were shown in "Linga", a posthumous exhibition at Gallery Naruyama in 2000.
 Today, Gallery Naruyama holds the majority of Hasegawa's collected works.

 Legacy

 Hasegawa is regarded as one of the most influential creators of homoerotic art in Japan.
 Bungaku Itō, the founding editor of Barazoku, described Hasegawa's art as "transcend[ing] the level of pornography, emulating likenesses found in Buddhist art."
 Despite this, Hasegawa's artwork has received limited exposure in Japan, with only a single monograph – Paradise Visions, published in 1996 by Kochi Studio – having been published domestically.

 Hasegawa refused numerous requests to exhibit and distribute his work internationally, though Sadao Hasegawa: Paintings and Drawings, a collection the artist's magazine work, was published by the British publishing house Gay Men's Press in 1990.

-In 2022 UK publisher Baron Books released a first posthomous monograph of Hasegawa's rarely-published archive.
+In 2022 UK publisher Baron Books released a first posthumous monograph of Hasegawa's rarely-published archive.